ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 Once a print has begun, the print bed and corresponding extruders will begin to heat up. *Verify that only the desired extruder is being heated.
 Otherwise, review print settings.*
 After both the print bed and extruder(s) are at temperature, the print will begin.

-*IMPORTANT: Watch printer until at least the first print layer has gone down before leaving the Digifab lab*
+*IMPORTANT: Watch printer until at least the first print layer has gone down before leaving the DigiFab lab*

 ### VI.
 Removing a completed print